(klō-kā′) Fr. anatomist, 1790–1883.

 DIAGNOSIS: Infections with C. diff. may be detected with cytotoxin neutralization assays, enzyme immunoassays, polymerase chain reaction (PCR) assays, or loop-mediated isothermal amplification.

 PATIENT CARE: Outbreaks of C diff. are found in many health care institutions, including nursing homes and hospitals.
 To prevent the spread of the disease in these facilities, staff should practice scrupulous hand hygiene, and patients affected by diarrheal illnesses should be isolated.
 Gowns and gloves should be worn by personnel attending infected patients.
 Linens should be disinfected and other infection control practices followed.
 Surfaces potentially contaminated by clostridial spores should be treated with hypochlorite bleaches (household bleach) as a disinfectant.
 Personal patient care items should not be shared or re-used.
 Mild to moderately infected patients typically improve with the oral administration of metronidazole or vancomycin; more severely ill patients may need infusions of vancomycin directly into the gastrointestinal tract.
-Patients with toxic megacolon may need surgery to ...
+Patients with toxic megacolon may ...